GLOBAL MARKETS-Shares up as Cyprus fears ease, eyes turn to Fed

 Investors were looking ahead to a statement from the Federal Reserve's policy committee and a news conference by Chairman Ben Bernanke later in the day.

-Markets expect the Fed to maintain its $85 billion monthly bond-buying stimulus effort despite recent improvements in U.S. economic data.
-But they will closely monitor Bernanke's comments for signals on how long the policy will continue.
+Markets expect the Fed to maintain its $85 billion monthly bond-buying stimulus effort despite recent improvements in U.S. economic data but will be closely monitoring Bernanke's comments for signals on how long the policy will continue.

 "The Fed has made it clear its bond-buying program will continue at least through mid-2015, so risk assets will continue to be embraced, but if the Fed indicates it will start buying a reduced amount, that may be something that could lead to a pullback," Martiak said.

-Concerns about Cyprus were clearly evident at an auction of German government bonds, seen as a European safe haven.
+Concerns about Cyprus have not gone away though and were clearly evident at an auction of German government bonds, seen as a European safe haven.
 The sale of 3.36 billion euros in new 10-year securities drew strong demand and sold at an average yield of 1.36 percent, the lowest auction price since July last year.

 The country was trying to get help from Russia, given the high level of Russian deposits in Cypriot banks, but failed to agree on any loan deal at a first round of talks.